 The GoNano Conference on Responsiveness to Societal Needs and Values in Nanotechnologies and Beyond

-During the last 3 years, the GoNano project (Governing nanotechnologies through societal engagement), ran three pilot projects to show how engagement of citizens and stakeholders could increase responsiveness to societal needs and values in nanotechnologies innovation trajectories.
-The three pilots focused on future applications in the health, food and energy sectors.
+During the last 3 years, the GoNano project (Governing nanotechnologies through societal engagement) established a co-creation methodology to show how engagement of citizens and stakeholders could increase responsiveness to societal needs and values in nanotechnology.
+Pilots in three countries (NL, CZ and ES) focused on future applications in the health, food and energy sectors.

 In this conference, we want to present:

-- Outcome and experiences with increasing responsiveness to societal needs and values in research and innovation processes.
+- Experiences with increasing responsiveness to societal needs and values in research and innovation.

-- Testimonials from participants in the pilot studies will share their reflections on being part of the pilot projects.
-We will hear from both citizens, industry and research organisations.
+- Testimonials from participants in the pilots.
+We will hear from citizens, industry and research organisations.

-- Policy recommendations and suggestions for a business case to increase motivation and opportunities for research and innovation network to work with societal stakeholder and citizens in the early stage of innovation
+- Policy recommendations to increase motivation and opportunities for researchers and innovators to work with societal stakeholders and citizens in early stages of innovation.

-- Discussion and debate on the potential of including reflection on the role of gender, diversity and culture in innovation processes and projects
+- Discussion on the potential of including reflection on the role of gender, diversity and culture in innovation processes and projects.

 The GoNano project